Kitware/HPCCloud-deploy/compute/README.md

 - Go to your HPCCloud server (http://localhost:8888)
 - Preferences
   - Cluster [+]
+    - Use "ComputeNode" preset

+The configuration should be as follow:
   - Name: ComputeVM
   - Hostname: 192.168.100.100
   - Username: demo
   - Output directory: /home/demo/
   - Scheduler: Sun Grid Engine
   - Number of slots: 1
   - GPUs/Node: 0
   - Parallel Environment:
   - Max runtime: 0 / 0 / 0
   - Default queue:
+  - OpenFoam
+    - OpenFoam enabled: true
   - PyFr
     - ParaView Directory: /opt/paraview
     - Cuda enabled: OFF
     - OpenCL configurations: Empty
     - OpenMP configurations:
       - Default:
         - Profile name: Default
         - BLAS library: /usr/lib/libblas/libblas.so

 Once you save the cluster, a key pair will be generated and a command line will be suggested for adding the public key to that host.
 But since you may not have a password access to that VM, you may need to add that key in a different manner.